 (b) other persons affected by that alleged offence are unable or unwilling to join in the institution of that prosecution for economic or other reasons not related to the question of whether or not that alleged offence was committed; or

-(c) the enjoyment of the premises occupied by him was affected by that alleged offence in a degree substantially greater than was the case with other premises so affected,
+(c) the enjoyment of the premises occupied by the person was affected by that alleged offence in a degree substantially greater than was the case with other premises so affected,

 and that the prosecution is not of a frivolous, vexatious or unreasonable nature.

 [Section 79 amended: No. 84 of 2004 s.
-80 and 82.]
+80 and 82; No. 40 of 2020 s.
+111(1).]

 80. Installing equipment emitting unreasonable noise

-(1) A person who installs on or in any premises any equipment which, when operated, emits unreasonable noise and which he knows or, if he had exercised reasonable care, would have known so to emit when so installed and operated, commits an offence.
+(1) A person who installs on or in any premises any equipment which, when operated, emits unreasonable noise and which the person knows or, if the person had exercised reasonable care, would have known so to emit when so installed and operated, commits an offence.

-(2) If the occupier of any premises is convicted of committing an offence under this Act in respect of the emission of unreasonable noise by any equipment which was installed on or in those premises by another person in circumstances in which the other person committed an offence under subsection (1), that occupier may recover the cost of that installation, together with the amount of any penalty imposed on him in respect of the first-mentioned offence, from the other person by action in a court of competent jurisdiction.
+(2) If the occupier of any premises is convicted of committing an offence under this Act in respect of the emission of unreasonable noise by any equipment which was installed on or in those premises by another person in circumstances in which the other person committed an offence under subsection (1), that occupier may recover the cost of that installation, together with the amount of any penalty imposed on the occupier in respect of the first-mentioned offence, from the other person by action in a court of competent jurisdiction.

+[Section 80 amended: No. 40 of 2020 s.
+111(1).]

 81. Noise abatement, powers for

 (1) If an authorised person or police officer considers that any unreasonable noise has been or is being emitted from any premises, the authorised person or police officer may —

-(a) direct, either orally or in writing as he considers appropriate —
+(a) direct, either orally or in writing as the authorised person or police officer considers appropriate —

-(i) the person whom he believes to be the occupier of those premises to cause the emission of that unreasonable noise to cease; or
+(i) the person whom the authorised person or police officer believes to be the occupier of those premises to cause the emission of that unreasonable noise to cease; or

-(ii) any person whom he believes to be making or contributing to the making of that unreasonable noise to cease making or contributing to the making of that unreasonable noise;
+(ii) any person whom the authorised person or police officer believes to be making or contributing to the making of that unreasonable noise to cease making or contributing to the making of that unreasonable noise;

 or